WACO, Texas – The search for missing Baylor University basketball player Patrick Dennehy (search) could be coming to a tragic end.

 Friends and family said it was uncharacteristic of Dennehy to disappear for days on end without calling someone.

-Roommate Chris Turk, who is not on the basketball team, told police he last saw Dennehy before leaving for a trip June 11.
+Another Dennehy roommate, Chris Turk, who is not on the basketball team, told police he last saw Dennehy before leaving for a trip June 11.
 When Turk returned five days later, the apartment looked normal but Dennehy's dogs had not been fed, he said.

 Dennehy's girlfriend in Albuquerque, N.M., 20-year-old Jessica De La Rosa, said he seemed fine during their last phone conversation the night of June 11.
+His mother and stepfather, who live in Carson City, Nev., contacted the university after Dennehy did not call his home on Father's Day, June 15.